The Centre for Research and Expertise in Social Gerontology (CREGÉS) excels in four Domains of Expertise:

 - Be subject to knowledge transfer and mobilization activities within the establishment;

 - Be developed with a perspective of transfer to other organizations.

 At CREGÉS, the development process of Leading practices is comprised of 6 main steps:

 - Emergence and identification of a need;

-- Analysis of the relevance;
+- Analysis of relevance;

 - Implementation and evaluation;

-- Adaptation and/or closure.
+- Adaptation and/or conclusion.